 Preheat oven for one hour at 400ºF.

-When I baked this bread it rose high enough in the pan to slightly spill out the top of my Pullman, thankfully I had the thought to bake this on a baking sheet.
-I reduced the ingredients in this to hopefully prevent that from happening to you, but if it does it’s not a big deal just continue with the bake.
+When I baked this bread it rose high enough in the pan to spill out the top of my Pullman; thankfully I had the thought to bake this on a baking sheet.
+I reduced the ingredients in this to hopefully prevent that from happening to you, but if it does, it’s not a big deal continue with the bake.
 The spillage will be caught by the baking sheet without any issues.

 There is no need to steam your oven for this bread.

-You should let this bread rest for at least 24 hours, preferably 48 hours, after baking to let the interior set.
-If you slice too soon you’ll end up with a gummy loaf that won’t taste all that great.
+You should let this bread rest for at least 24 hours, preferably 48 hours, after baking to give the interior time to set.
+If you slice too soon, you’ll end up with a gummy interior.

 The possibilities here are endless.
 Below are two recipes I found and slightly modified to suit the ingredients I had on hand and found at the market — they both turned out to be so delicious I made another pair the next day for lunch.